cbracis/recurse/cran-comments.md

 ## Test environments
-* local OS X install 3.6.1
+* local Ubuntu 20.04.6 LTS
 * win-builder, dev and release

 ## R CMD check results
 There were no ERRORs, WARNINGs.

+NOTES:
-1 NOTE: revisitation is spelled correctly
+* revisitation is correctly spelled
+* this is a resubmission of an archived package

 ## Downstream dependencies
 There are currently no downstream dependencies for this package